Aberdeen Airport: Rail

 The Aberdeen–Inverness railway line and Dyce railway station are located alongside the eastern boundary of the airport.
 Between 2012 and 2017 a shuttle bus (No. 80 Dyce Airlink) provided transport between the station and the terminal.
 The service ceased operation due to low passenger numbers, attributed by the operator to lower activity in the North Sea oil and gas industry.

-In July 2025, service 737 was introduced operated by Stagecoach Bluebird linking the Railway Station to the Airport & Blackburn.
-The service only operates on Weekdays.

 Bus

-Aberdeen Airport is served by local and express bus services operated by Stagecoach Bluebird.
-There is a dedicated Jet 727 bus service up to every 15 minutes to the main bus and rail station in central Aberdeen.
+Aberdeen Airport is served by Stagecoach Bluebird's dedicated 24/7 Jet 727 bus service up to every 15 minutes to the main bus and rail station in Aberdeen, as well as occasional journeys to and from Dyce Railway Station, Portlethen and Stonehaven.
 747 Aberdeen Airport–Peterhead formerly linked the airport with Balmedie, Ellon, and Peterhead.
+In 2025, Stagecoach introduced a 737 service, which linked the airport with Dyce railway station and Blackburn.
+This route was cancelled in May 2026.